itsbrunodev/phaser-template/README.md

 # Phaser Game Template

-A very barebones Phaser 3 game template using Vite and React with TypeScript.
+A very simple Phaser 3 game template using Vite and React with TypeScript.

 ## Features